romeerez/react-local-storage-manager/README.md

 Multiple React components will be kept in sync, localStorage values are synchronized between browser tabs

+Check out this example on [codepen](https://codesandbox.io/s/clever-night-zugq9?file=/src/App.tsx)

-Example use case for 'Cart' with [zod](https://github.com/colinhacks/zod) for validation:
+Another example use case for 'Cart' with [zod](https://github.com/colinhacks/zod) for validation:

 ```tsx
 // cart.store.ts